Mdo352/bamazon/README.md

 ## Built With
 - node.js
+- npm
   - inquirer
   - mysql
   - cli-table

 _This application was created as an assignent for a coding bootcamp.
 Its purpose was to use npm to query an sql database using node.js_